Create a Strong Story – Rebecca Monterusso Story Grid Editor

 When you become your own editor, you learn, improve, and remember that knowledge for your future drafts.

 I’m not saying you’re going to be able to write a perfect draft that will require no edits.
 But, your first drafts will (probably) require fewer and fewer edits the more you improve your craft.
 That’s because you’ll know where your novel is going and be more likely to get it there when you understand what your audience expects.
 Do the work now and you’ll be able to grow that much more when telling future stories.
+You’ll create a story story every time.

-Other writers self-edit themselves.
+Other writes self-edit themselves.

 Not that I’m telling you to do something just because others do it.
 But, think of the most prolific authors, the most well-told stories.
 Chances are, those authors learned how to improve their own work before sending it to someone else.
 Compare that to the masses of people who write a novel in a month (or any designated amount of time) and send it off to an agent without even reading it through themselves.
 If you’re going to copy any sort of strategy, the one that gets authors published and out of the slush pile should be adopted.